MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/inventory-purchasing-returns-overview.md

 - Return to Vendor
 - Change of Equipment Ownership

-Each Return can be related to a piece of Customer Equipment if applicable.
-This is another way of keeping track of service history.
-Throughout the lifetime of Equipment, you can see all the times it was returned, repaired, scrapped, changed owner, etc.

-You can issue credits to customers who return Products regardless if it is a full or partial credit based on warranty or other circumstances.

 All Product Returns are initiated with Return Merchandise Authorizations, simply referred to as “RMAs.”
-The RMA designates the Products to be returned as well as all other important information, such as warranty and pricing.
+The RMA designates the Products to be returned as well as all other important information, such as pricing.
 It also specifies a processing action, which is the type of Return.
-However, the Return isn’t finalized until an RMA Receipt is created.
-The RMA Receipt confirms the correct Product and quantity are received as well as date and person handling the receipt.
+However, the return isn’t finalized until an RMA Receipt is created.
+The RMA Receipt confirms the correct Product and quantity were received as well as date and person handling the receipt.

 There are three steps when issuing a Return
 1. Create RMA
 2. Create RMA Receipt
-3. Inventory and/or Equipment adjustments are carried out (done automatically)
+3. Inventory and Customer Asset adjustments are carried out (done automatically)

-The RMA designates the Product, unit, quantity, related Work Order, and Price List of return.
-It also specifies a processing action, which is the type of Return.

-The RMA Receipt confirms the correct Product and quantity are received as well as date and person handling the receipt.
-Finally, Inventory and/or Equipment adjustments are carried out.
-This typically includes an increase in Inventory, document of Return and reason for Return, and in some cases documentation of a new owner of a Product/Equipment.
+Other important features of RMAs include the ability to issue credits to customers who initiate returns and the ability to rrack returns as part of customer asset service history.

 ## Inventory journals